The use of logos does not connote endorsement by the Department of Commerce of the organizations’ views, products, or services.

-The Manhattan Chamber of Commerce (MCC) is a membership organization comprised of a cross section of member businesses ranging from sole proprietors to large corporations and conglomerates.
+The Manhattan Chamber of Commerce (MCC) represents member businesses ranging from sole proprietors to large corporations.
 With 10,000 members and subscribers, we represent the voice of over 100,000 companies in Manhattan and partner with over 300 diverse business organizations in the city.
 Our mission is to advocate for, connect and educate the business community in Manhattan.
-The Manhattan Chamber of Commerce Global Network offers the chance for businesses in New York and abroad to collaborate.
-One of the key goals of the Manhattan Chamber of Commerce is to coordinate various business organizations, state economic and commercial agencies, bilateral chambers of commerce, trade and business associations and educational institutions to work together to provide resources and business opportunities for the New York City business community.
-We also provide a service to company executives and governmental leaders where they can seek guidance in developing business programs to meet local and international business community needs.
+Our MCC Global Network offers the chance for businesses, state economic and commercial agencies, bilateral chambers of commerce, trade associations and educational institutions to work together to provide global resources for NYC companies and for foreign companies seeking to do business in NYC.

 The Metro Atlanta Chamber is a private business organization focused on growing metro Atlanta companies.
 The Metro Atlanta Chamber’s Global Commerce team can assist you in your international growth efforts in the following ways: